-None of the Directors, nor the Company Secretary, in office at December 31, 2020 had an interest in 1 percent or over of the share capital of the ultimate Parent Company at January 1, 2020 or December 31, 2020.
+None of the Directors, nor the Company Secretary, in office at December 31, 2021 had an interest in 1 percent or over of the share capital of the ultimate Parent Company at January 1, 2021 or December 31, 2021.

-Other than the proposed acquisition by Aon plc (as disclosed in Note 1 to the Consolidated Financial Statements), pursuant to which each of the Directors (as named on page 6) will exchange their interests in securities of the Company for Aon securities (details of which are disclosed in the Company's Proxy Statement), there have been no contracts or arrangements entered into during the financial period in which a Director of the Company had a material interest in and which were significant in relation to Willis Towers Watson's business.
+There have been no contracts or arrangements entered into during the financial period in which a Director of the Company had a material interest in and which were significant in relation to Willis Towers Watson's business.